fsantanna/dceu/README.md

 - Structured Concurrency:
     - A set of structured primitives to compose concurrent tasks (e.g., `spawn`, `par-or`, `toggle`).
-    - A deterministic scheduling policy, which provides predictable behavior and safe abortion of tasks.
+    - A synchronous and deterministic scheduling policy, which provides predictable behavior and safe abortion of tasks.
     - A container primitive to hold dynamic tasks, which automatically releases them on termination.
 - Event Signaling Mechanisms: